pawlean/pawlean/README.md

 - 📝 Old-school blogger on [pawlean.com](https://pawlean.com/)
 - 🎤 Speaker on my tech journey, communities, self-care and more!

+I like to build stuff in my free time, but totally prefer off-screen time with my plants. 🍃

 # 💌 Get in touch

 - 🐦 @ me on [@paulienuh](https://twitter.com/paulienuh)